 Having read Victoria Fox novels in the distant past, I was intrigued to find out that The Silent Fountain was a change in direction for this author.
 I enjoyed those scandalous ‘beach reads’ and the author’s writing style so how would that compare?

-The Silent Fountain publishes 9th March and today, I’m excited to be sharing my review with you as part of the blog tour.
+The Silent Fountain publishes 9th March and today, I’m excited to be sharing my thoughts with you.
 You are going to be hearing about this novel a lot …

 Paperback: 384 pages